apache/trafficserver/doc/admin-guide/files/logging.yaml.en.rst

 latter method may also be used to effect different rolling settings for individual logs.
 The numeric values that may be passed are the same as used by :ts:cv:`proxy.config.log.rolling_enabled`.
-For convenience and readability, the following predefined variables may also be used in :file:`logging.config`:
+For convenience and readability, the following predefined variables may also be used in :file:`logging.yaml`:

 log.roll.none
     Disable log rolling.